-The following are some recommendations in the event a patient with suspected COVID-19 seeks care:
+The following are some recommendations for the screening and management of suspected COVID-19 patients in your practice:

 - Follow the CDC’s patient assessment protocol for early disease detection for patients presenting to your practice.
 Patients should be screened using the Criteria to Guide Evaluation and Laboratory Testing for COVID-19.
-We recommend that you check this CDC website daily for any updates in screening criteria.
-Essential visitors to your facility should also be assessed using these criteria and redirected to remain outside if suspect.
+We recommend that you check this CDC website often for any updates in screening criteria.
+Essential visitors to your facility should also be assessed for symptoms of coronavirus and contact exposure and redirected to remain outside if suspect.

 - It is strongly recommended that practices do not turn patients away simply because a patient calls with acute respiratory symptoms.
 All patients should be triaged over the phone or via telemedicine and managed according to CDC recommendations.
 Refusing assessment/care may lead to concerns of patient abandonment.

 - With community spread, the CDC recommends alternatives to face-to-face triage and visits if screening can take place over the phone, via telemedicine, through patient portals or online self-assessment tools, or through a designated external triage station.
-Licensed staff should be trained in triage protocol to determine which patients can be managed safely at home vs. those who need to be seen either at the office or at a properly designated community facility.
-See Interim Guidance for Healthcare Facilities: Preparing for Community Transmission.
+Licensed staff should be trained in triage protocol to determine which patients can be managed safely at home versus those who need to be seen either at the office or at a properly designated community facility.
+See Healthcare Facilities: Preparing for Community Transmission.
 The CDC provides Phone Advice Line Tools, which include sample phone script, a clinical decision-making algorithm, and advice messages, while The Doctors Company offers resources on telemedicine in our COVID-19 Telehealth Resource Center.

-- Practices should post front-door signage requiring patients and visitors who are exhibiting any of the “person under investigation” (PUI) evaluation criteria (e.g., presenting symptoms, recent contacts, and/or travel history) to immediately notify facility personnel via telephone for instructions on accessing care.
-Include information regarding new office policies for appointments, telephone assessment/telemedicine, and visitors on the practice website.
-Also post COVID-19 resources for patients (e.g., the CDC’s Coronavirus (COVID-19) page and COVID-19 Frequently Asked Questions) with a reminder to maintain physical distance and to stay at home to lessen community spread.
+- Practices should post front-door signage requiring patients and visitors who are exhibiting COVID-19 symptoms or who have had contact exposure to immediately notify facility personnel via telephone for instructions on accessing care.
+Include information on the practice website regarding new office policies for appointments, telephone assessment/telemedicine, and visitors.
+Also, post COVID-19 resources for patients (e.g., the CDC’s Coronavirus (COVID-19) page and COVID-19 Frequently Asked Questions) with a reminder to maintain physical distance and to stay at home to lessen community spread.
 If the office is closed, update voicemail messages to address telephone assessment, telemedicine, and how to reach the physician in the event of an emergency.

-- To maintain social distancing within your facility, require that patients sit at least six feet apart.
-Ask patients to wait in their cars if that option is available.
+- To maintain social distancing within your facility, require that patients sit at least six feet or more apart.
+Patients should be asked to wait in their car if that option is available.
 Remove magazines and toys from the waiting room.
 Routinely disinfect the waiting room throughout the day.
 Develop a cleaning schedule and checklist for your facility, and document in administrative files that it is followed.

 - Evaluate patients on a case-by-case basis.
-If presenting symptoms, travel history, and/or contacts are suspicious, and it is determined that the patient must be seen, have the patient call prior to their arrival to make preparations for accommodation.
-If possible, conduct the patient evaluation outside your facility at a designated triage location.
-If that is not possible, immediately isolate the patient coming into the office (segregate them from other patients in the facility) in a designated exam room with dedicated patient care equipment.
-A back entrance should be utilized, if available.
-Since most medical offices don’t have negative pressure airflow, a spare bathroom with negative exhaust fans may be an option in the medical office setting instead of a regular exam room.
-Review the CDC guidelines for environmental infection control in healthcare facilities.
-Be aware that according to the CDC and the National Institutes of Health (NIH), it is unknown exactly how long the virus remains active once a room is vacated, and there are currently no CDC instructions on length of time before the room may be used again.
+If presenting symptoms and/or contacts are suspicious, and it is determined that the patient must be seen, have the patient call prior to their arrival to make preparation for accommodation.
+When possible, conduct the patient evaluation outside your facility at a designated triage location.
+If that is not possible, immediately isolate the patient coming into the office (segregating them from other patients in the facility) in a designated exam room with dedicated patient care equipment.
+A back entrance should be utilized.
+Since most medical offices do not have negative pressure airflow, a spare bathroom with negative exhaust fans may be an option in the medical office setting instead of a regular exam room.
+Review and follow the CDC guidelines for environmental infection control in healthcare facilities.
+Be mindful that according to the CDC and research published in the New England Journal of Medicine, it is unknown exactly how long the virus remains active once a room is vacated, and there are currently no CDC instructions on length of time before the room may be used again.

-- Once suspected patients are inside the facility, instruct them to put on a face mask, utilize tissues, practice good hand hygiene, and dispose properly of any contaminated protective equipment/tissues in a designated waste receptacle.
+- For individuals entering your facility, instruct them to put on a face mask, utilize tissues, practice good hand hygiene, and dispose properly of any contaminated protective equipment/tissues in a designated waste receptacle.
 Educational resources, including posters for use in the medical office, are available from the WHO and for healthcare workers from the CDC (Contact Precautions, Droplet Precautions, and Airborne Precautions).
-Again, reference the CDC’s Interim Guidance for Healthcare Facilities: Preparing for Community Transmission and Interim Clinical Guidance for Management of Patients with Confirmed Coronavirus Disease (COVID-19) for patient management guidance.
+Again, reference the CDC’s Healthcare Facilities: Preparing for Community Transmission and Interim Clinical Guidance for Management of Patients with Confirmed Coronavirus Disease (COVID-19) for patient management guidance.

 - Follow Standard Precautions and Transmission-Based Precautions, including gloves, gowns, protective eyewear, and NIOSH-certified N95 respirators that have been properly fit-tested.
 If there is a shortage of N95 respirators in your facility, access current CDC respirator recommendations and review Strategies to Optimize the Supply of PPE and Equipment.
 Remember that patients will scrutinize your adherence to infection control protocol; ensure that staff follow it precisely.

-- Physicians should determine which patients require testing based on presenting symptoms, history, and community transmission of disease.
+- Physicians should determine which patients require testing based on presenting symptoms, history, contact exposure, and community transmission of disease.
 When there is a reasonable presumption that a patient may have been exposed to COVID-19, contact the local or state health department to coordinate testing using available community resources.
-(See the CDC’s Testing for COVID-19 and Priorities for Testing Patients with Suspected COVID-19 Infection.
+See the CDC’s Testing for COVID-19 and Priorities for Testing Patients with Suspected COVID-19 Infection.
 The CDC advises, “Healthcare providers should immediately notify their local or state health department in the event of the identification of a PUI (Person Under Investigation) for COVID-19.”

 - Once the patient exits the room, conduct surface disinfection while staff continues to wear PPE.
 For general guidance, see Healthcare Infection Prevention and Control FAQs for COVID-19.

 - Provide up-to-date, factual information on the virus to the patient and close contacts, including how to follow infection-control practices at home, such as in-home isolation, hand hygiene, cough etiquette, waste disposal, and the use of face masks.